-Tip one: It is usually about the lowest price point
+Tip 1: It is usually about the lowest price point

 In our experience, most of the reservations are made on the lowest possible price point offered (cheapest unit, cheapest rate etc).
 We see this happening on most types of properties, independent of location and price elasticity.
 If you experience the same, your focus should be right there; on your lowest price point.
 Most properties have a number of price points available during any day of the week; refundable, non-refundable, standard, superior, single, double, etc.